eser/immunity/packages/00_ponyfills/README.md

 ## What is the Ponyfills?

+Ponyfills provides a set of modules, which work natively in modern node.js runtime and modern browsers, however, it needs extra fallback code in order to run in some environments.

-Ponyfills provides a set of modules exports native versions or their alternate implementations if native ones are not available.
+It simply tests the availability of native functionality first, then delivers the closest/best alternative implementation if native ones are not available.

+Compared to its alternatives, ponyfills doesn't assign its modules anywhere or doesn't patch anything in the runtime environment.
+Instead, it just delivers the required functionality with ES6 modules or commonjs.

+Plus, as a library, Ponyfills is completely tree-shanking-friendly.
+Your favorite module bundler can easily inline the functionality you need with no extra configuration, instead of bundling the whole Ponyfills package.

 For example, to ensure Object.assign's availability: